planters

 How Planning a Trip to the Garden Center Can Inspire a Makeover

 Before I visit the garden center to buy annuals for our front porch and deck, I take my flower pots out to remind myself of their size.
-This is a great way to remember the number of plants we need to buy so we don’t need to revisit the garden center.
-Last year when I took our plastic planters out of the shed, I decided to update the color using chalk paint with a dry brush.
-Did you know this is good to use as outdoor paint?
-It is and with no priming, chalky paint is perfect for outdoor pieces.
+This is a great way to remember how many plants we need to buy so we don’t have to revisit the garden center.

 The good news a dry brush technique is an easy way to update fiberglass material, furniture, home decor, and more!